COLLEGE OF ENGINEERING AND POLYMER SCIENCE

 What makes us great

-- Within six months of graduation, 93% of spring 2018 College of Engineering graduates were employed or continuing their education.
+- 93% of students who earned a bachelor's degree from the College of Engineering in spring 2018 were employed or seeking additional education within six months.
 The average starting salary of graduates from the college is $63,365.

 - The college is home to the fifth-oldest engineering co-op program in the U.S., in which students gain valuable, practical work experience with more than 2,000 employers nationwide.
 On average, 1,260 students are placed into co-ops each year.

 - The college’s student design teams build race cars, rockets, robots and more, frequently ranking among the best in the nation and the world.
 UA’s design teams — including Formula Combustion, Formula Electric, Baja, Human-Powered Vehicle, Concrete Canoe, NASA Robotics Mining, and Akronauts Rocket teams — all placed in the top 10 in at least one of their respective major competitions in the 2018-19 season.

 - UA’s bachelor’s degrees in corrosion engineering and aerospace systems engineering were the first undergraduate degrees of their kind to be established in the country.
 Outside of the U.S. Air Force Academy, UA is the only institution in the country that offers a bachelor's degree in aerospace systems engineering.